 - Physiological monitoring devices, including remote detection (e.g., wearables, sensors, health monitoring/emergency notification systems), specifically intended for use in patients suffering from SUD.

 Stigma is understood as a socially constructed phenomenon that occurs when members of a group experience status loss or discrimination based on some shared characteristic that is deemed undesirable by others.
-Its effects can occur through attitudes and beliefs internalized by stigmatized individuals (self-stigma), through overt discrimination by others (experienced or enacted stigma), and through the fear of such discrimination (felt stigma).
+Its effects can occur through attitudes and beliefs internalized by impacted individuals (self-stigma), through overt discrimination by others (experienced or enacted stigma), and through the fear of such discrimination (felt stigma).
 The stigma around SUDs represents a significant public health problem, despite the growing understanding that SUDs are complex brain disorders with behavioral and physiological components.
 As for other disorders, medical care is often necessary to facilitate recovery and prevent adverse outcomes, including overdose.
 Patients can recover from SUDs and lead healthy lives; however, stigma limits successful access to care.
 Stigma often may be related to multiple conditions, such as SUD, mental illness, or infectious disease; behaviors such as specific drug use practices (e.g., opioid injection); or identity statuses related to gender, sexual orientation, sexual identity, race/ethnicity, or socioeconomic factors, such as personal income.
-It is expected that leveraging state-of-the-art technologies and the latest science will allow to develop and commercialize products and services aimed at reducing stigma around SUDs.
+It is expected that leveraging state-of-the-art technologies and the latest science will allow to develop and commercialize the products and services aimed at reducing the stigma around SUDs.

 Applications in this topic may propose projects demonstrating how latest technology and evidence-based science could meaningfully reduce the stigma associated with SUD.
 Applications may address individual (internalized, anticipated, or enacted), interpersonal, organizational, and/or structural levels of stigma.
 Applications and focus can be on any entry point along the continuum of care.
 Areas of specific research interest and SUD service contexts include, but are not limited to: